3 ways nostalgia can trigger hope and joy

 Most of us tend to feel nostalgic when we’re already in good spirits.
 However, it’s less commonly known that nostalgia can also elevate our mood during times of stress and anxiety.
 When we look back, it not only puts our minds in a comfortable place but also in a better frame of mind.

-Here’s a personal example: Whenever I’m feeling low, often without any particular reason, I bring out my collection of comic-books and spend an hour or two flipping through them.
+Here’s a personal example: Whenever I’m feeling low, often without reason, I bring out my collection of comic-books and spend an hour or two flipping through them.
 Afterward, I sort them out before putting them away.
 Comic-books are my safe haven; they lift my spirits instantly.
-They take me back to my schooldays, when my dad and I collected and read comics together.
+They take me back to my schooldays, when my dad and I read comics together.

 Tip: Create a “nostalgia toolkit” of your photos, diaries and keepsakes or rekindle childhood hobbies.
 You can turn to them whenever you need a dose of positive energy.